Log Management

 Share:

 MEAN is evolving as a popular web stack for developing cloud-native applications because of its scalability, ease of extension, and high reliability.
 Each component in MEAN is built on JavaScript, contributing to a cohesive development platform.
-In this post, we take you through the log management options that are available for each component of the MEAN stack framework and their respective limitations – limitations that are addressable with a refined log management solution like observIQ.
+In this post, we take you through the log management options available for each component of the MEAN stack framework and their respective limitations – limitations that are addressable with a refined log management solution like observIQ.
 But first, here’s a rundown of the functionality of each of the components in the framework:

 MongoDB